How to Organize Your ToolBox Drawer

 Use a Tool Box Liner

-If your tools have a tendency to get dirty very quickly from working on cars, my suggestion is to use toolbox liner.
-You can place one-liner at the bottom of the toolbox drawers to keep grease and dirt off the bottom.
+If your tools have a tendency to get dirty very quickly from working on cars, my suggestion is to use tool box liner.
+You can place one-liner at the bottom of the toolbox drawer liner to keep grease and dirt off the bottom.

 Label All Your Tool Organizer Drawers